amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 {% endcodeblock %}

-We are going to implement a To-do list, which is basically un-ordered list (ul) of elements with checkboxes.
+We will implement a Todo list, basically an unordered list (ul) of elements with checkboxes.

 ## Backbone.Model

 Models are the heart of every application.
-It contains the interactive data and the logic surrounding it, such as data validation, getters and setters, default values, data initialization, conversions and so on.
+It contains the interactive data and the logic surrounding it, such as data validation, getters and setters, default values, data initialization, conversions, etc.
 For our example, we are going to create a model called `Todo`, which will store a string of text (title) and whether the task has been completed or not.

 {% codeblock Todo Model lang:js https://raw.github.com/amejiarosario/Backbone-tutorial/fe0efb0fd0c4c3c4cb5fd61e9917165082f9a562/backbone-tutorial.html Full Code %}